 All the other variables' weights are automatically adjusted.
 The weights must always add up to 100.

-- Change the weight for ACS HHs: Inc Below Poverty Level to 30 percent.
+- Change the weight for 2020 HHs: Inc Below Poverty Level (ACS 5-Yr) to 30 percent.
 Click the lock icon.

-- For 2018 Median Household Income (you may have to scroll down to see it), click More Options.
+- For 2022 Median Household Income (you may have to scroll down to see it), click More options.

-- Next to Influence, choose Inverse.
-Then, change the weight to 10 percent.
+- For Influence, choose Inverse.
+Change the weight to 10 percent.

 Unlike the other variables, a higher median income indicates less need for a nearby shelter site.
 People with higher incomes tend to be able to afford to travel farther away during an evacuation.
 While you'll still include these populations in your analysis, you'll account for the greater need elsewhere.

-- Change the limit on the left to 0.6 by dragging the bar or by typing that number into the box.
+- Change the limit on the left to 0.6 by dragging the bar or by typing 0.6 into the box.
 (The right limit may change on its own.)

 Demographic data is updated periodically.
 Your results may differ.